Cosmological lithium problem: Observed abundance of lithium

 Older stars seem to have less lithium than they should, and some younger stars have much more.
 One proposed model is that lithium produced during a star's youth sinks beneath the star's atmosphere (where it is obscured from direct observation) due to effects the authors describe as "turbulent mixing" and "diffusion," which are suggested to increase or accumulate as the star ages.
 Spectroscopic observations of stars in NGC 6397, a metal-poor globular cluster, are consistent with an inverse relation between lithium abundance and age, but a theoretical mechanism for diffusion has not been formalized.
 Though it transmutes into two atoms of helium due to collision with a proton at temperatures above 2.4 million degrees Celsius (most stars easily attain this temperature in their interiors), lithium is more abundant than current computations would predict in later-generation stars.

 Nova Centauri 2013 is the first in which evidence of lithium has been found.

 Lithium is also found in brown dwarf substellar objects and certain anomalous metal-poor stars.
 Because lithium is present in cooler, less massive brown dwarfs, but is destroyed in hotter red dwarf stars, its presence in the stars' spectra can be used in the "lithium test" to differentiate the two, as both are smaller than the Sun.

 Less lithium in Sun-like stars with planets

 Sun-like stars without planets have 10 times the lithium as Sun-like stars with planets in a sample of 500 stars.
-The Sun's surface layers have less than 1% the lithium of the original formation protosolar gas clouds despite the surface convective zone not being quite hot enough to burn lithium.
+The Sun's surface layers have less than 1% the lithium that was in the protosolar material (as measured in meteorites) despite the surface convective zone not being quite hot enough to burn lithium.
 It is suspected that the gravitational pull of planets might enhance the churning up of the star's surface, driving the lithium to hotter cores where lithium burning occurs.
 The absence of lithium could also be a way to find new planetary systems.
 However, this claimed relationship has become a point of contention in the planetary astrophysics community, being frequently denied but also supported.